Roverok/Board-Games/README.md

   - Fill up "server.js" in the "JavaScript File" location.
 6. Set up an "Enivornment Variable" named "NODE_ENV" with value "dev" or "prod" for developer/production purposes.
 7. To run the app, IDEA developers can launch the server which was configured in Step 4.
 Otherwise, use the command "node server.js" in your project location.
-8. Visit the following links (only one) in order to fetch data into your MongoDB database.
+8. Visit the following links (only one) in order to fetch initial data into your MongoDB database.
-  - "http://localhost:3000/admin/player/save-model-schema-test", it fetches and initiates complete Player data into the database
+  - "http://localhost:3000/admin/player/save-model-schema-test", it stores Player data.
-  - "http://localhost:3000/admin/meme/save-model-schema-test", it fetches and initiates complete Game Meme Message data into the database
+  - "http://localhost:3000/admin/meme/save-model-schema-test", it stores Game Meme Message.
-  -